lkumle/power_notebooks/README.md

 ***

 The following Notebooks aim at accompanying the Scenarios in Kumle, Vo & Draschkow (in preparation) - detailed theoretical background concerning the analyses can be found there.
-Besides the analyses mentioned in the main tutorial, the Notebooks contain additional information and tools.
+Besides the analyses mentioned in the main tutorial, the Notebooks contain additional information and tools to perform simulation based power analyses.

 #### Link to all Notebooks:  https://lkumle.github.io/power_notebooks/